 Book review policy: As a general policy, Philosophy and Social Criticism does not publish unsolicited book reviews.

-Books for review should be sent to: David M. Rasmussen, Editor, Philosophy & Social Criticism, Department of Philosophy, Boston College, Chestnut Hill, MA 02467, USA.
+Books for review should be sent to: David M. Rasmussen, Editor, Philosophy & Social Criticism, P.O.
+Box 201, Strong, ME 04983, USA

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.